Skaled/Skaled-Core/README.md

 Q: Why you don't set as latest every new release? <br>
 A: Because are experimental features that when a new stable update will come they will be stable, and don't might cause the software to crash.

+Q: When a new stable release will come? <br>
+A: Probably in a few months.
+For now I'm not developing anything that changes a lot the software from v1.4.0.<br>

 Q: How updates work? <br>
 A: